Veg meal (1 piece)

 Add Vinegar or Lemon Juice

-Incorporate a small amount of vinegar or lemon juice in your meal as the acidity can help reduce blood sugar spikes.
+Incorporate a small amount of vinegar or lemon juice dressing to your salad or meal.
+The acidity can help lower blood sugar spikes after eating.

 Discover